 In the base of a stand mixer, sprinkle yeast and sugar over warmed milk and quickly incorporate while mixing on a low setting for just five seconds or until the milk has taken in the yeast and sugar.
 Allow to sit for ten to fifteen minutes or until the surface of your mixture is bubbling.

-With the hook or dough attachment, beat olive oil, sifted flour and Pure Wakame Seaweed Flakes into the dough on a medium-high setting or until the dough forms a sticky ball.
+With the hook or dough attachment, beat olive oil, sifted flour and Organic Seaweed Seasoning into the dough on a medium-high setting or until the dough forms a sticky ball.
 Remove from the mixer and grease a ten-inch cast iron skillet.

 Using a kitchen scale, weigh your dough ball and split the total number of grams into 12.
 Start tearing and weighing 12 evenly sized dough balls.
 Place 8 dough balls around the edge of your prepared cast iron, before filling in the center with the 4 final dough balls.